7vidhan/vidhan.github.io/_pages/about.md

 ---

 <hr>

-My name is Vidhan Kashyap, and I am a master’s student at the Osaka University at Osaka.
-I earned my bachelors in Mechanical Engineering from Indian Institute of Technology, Kharagpur in 2021.
+My name is Vidhan Kashyap, and I am a master’s student at Osaka University in Osaka, conducting research under the guidance of Prof. Masahiko Shibahara and Prof. Kunio Fujiwara.
+I graduated with a bachelor's degree in Mechanical Engineering from the Indian Institute of Technology, Kharagpur, in 2021.

-My research involves hybrid atomistic–continuum computational models to simulate nucleate boiling, integrating Molecular Dynamics for near-wall phenomena with continuum-scale Navier–Stokes equations to explore phase-change processes.
+My research focuses on simulating nucleate boiling using advanced hybrid computational models.
+By combining Molecular Dynamics to analyze microscopic behavior near surfaces and continuum-scale Navier–Stokes equations to model larger fluid flow, I aim to better understand phase-change processes essential for energy systems and thermal management.

-I enjoy reading novels, hiking, photography, and indulging in the occasional midday naps to recharge.
-Beyond academics, I am passionate about chess, solving Rubik’s cubes (targeting a sub-1-minute solve), fractal mathematics and studying Japanese, where I am preparing for the N3 level.
-You can find me doing the former on [Instagram](https://www.instagram.com/vidhankashyap/) and check out my blog for the latter!
+Outside the lab, I enjoy competitive programming, honing my problem-solving skills through algorithmic challenges.
+I’m an avid reader of novels, a nature enthusiast who loves hiking, and a photography hobbyist capturing life’s candid moments.
+I’m also passionate about watching and playing cricket, chess, solving Rubik’s cubes (pushing for a sub-1-minute solve!), and exploring fractal mathematics.
+To balance it all, I enjoy midday naps that recharge my creativity.
+Currently, I’m preparing for the N3 level of the Japanese language, immersing myself in its nuances and sharing my journey on my blog.
+You can find me on [Instagram](https://www.instagram.com/vidhankashyap/) and check out my blog for the latter!
 <hr>